Afaque-zia/alphabets/README.md

 # alphabets
-Learn Alphabets in a easy way with sounds
+Learn Alphabets in an easy way with sounds